AlStankov/model_to_production/README.md

 ├── image_classification_model.py  # Script to train the model
 ├── scaler.py                  # Script for feature scaling
 ├── run_batch.py               # Script for batch classification
+├── scheduler_setup.py         # Script for creation of a cron job/Windows task
 ├── model/                     # Directory for storing the trained model ├── dataset/                   # Directory for storing the dataset ├── new_products/              # Directory for storing new images for classification